JD Admissions Frequently Asked Questions

 We do! » More information

 If you answer "yes" to the school-related conduct question, you are required to have a dean, registrar, department supervisor, judicial officer, or academic officer with access to official records from your institution submit a letter that provides complete information about the incident.
-They may write a letter or use an institutional form; Duke does not provide a specific form for this purpose.
+They may send an email or submit an institutional form; Duke does not provide a specific form for this purpose.
 Other applicants are not required to submit a Dean's Certification.
-For more information, see Section 9 (Conduct) in the application instructions.
+For more information, review the application instructions.

 In specific instances when the admissions committee determines that additional information would be helpful in making a final decision, applicants may be invited to visit campus for an interview.
 These interviews are optional, and offered by invitation at the discretion of the admissions committee.
 Candidates who do not receive an interview invitation are welcome to visit the law school for a tour, and may make an appointment for a non-evaluative informational meeting with an admissions officer.